 General introduction to psychology.
-Special emphasis upon mind and behavior of normal adults. - HE 101-102-Physical Education.
-2 hours each semester, annually.
+Special emphasis upon mind and behavior of normal adults.

+- HE 101, 102-Physical Education.
+1 hour each semester, annually.

 Calisthenics, group games, and competitive exercises planned to develop muscular tone and vigor.
 Required in the first year in all courses. - HE 252-Personal Hygiene.
-2 or 3 hours, annually.
+2 hours, annually.

 Principles of health and hygiene.
 Emphasis on healthful living and the prevention of disease.
-Required in most degree programs. - HE 302-Playground Activities.
-2 hours.
-See Department of Education, Ed 302, for description. - EL 261-English Literature.
+Required in most degree programs. - En 261, 262-English Literature.
 3 hours each semester, annually.
-See Department of English for description. - EL 262-English Literature.
-3 hours, annually.